JunKaiYou/Quantum-Renyi-Divergence/README.md

 - Install the MATLAB package given in [here](https://www.mathworks.com/matlabcentral/fileexchange/41621-fractional-matrix-powers-with-frechet-derivatives-and-condition-number-estimate) to compute the Frechet derivative of the power function[<sup>1</sup>](#refer-anchor-1)

 <div id="refer-anchor-1"></div>
 [1] Nicholas J. Higham and Lijing Lin.
-An improved Schur–Pad´e algorithm for fractional powers of a matrix and their frechet derivatives.
+An improved Schur–Pade algorithm for fractional powers of a matrix and their frechet derivatives.
 SIAM J. Matrix Anal.
 Appl., 34(3):1341–1360, 2013.